credativ/plutono/docs/sources/variables/formatting-multi-value-variables.md

 Automatic escaping and formatting can cause problems and it can be tricky to grasp the logic behind it.
 Especially for InfluxDB and Prometheus where the use of regex syntax requires that the variable is used in regex operator context.

-If you do not want Grafana to do this automatic regex escaping and formatting, then you must do one of the following:
+If you do not want Plutono to do this automatic regex escaping and formatting, then you must do one of the following:
 - Turn off the **Multi-value** or **Include All option** options.
 - Use the [raw variable format]({{< relref "advanced-variable-format-options.md#raw" >}}).